 Hattiesburg, MS (HBG)

 Named "Hub City" for its location at the crossing of rail lines, Hattiesburg boomed as the center of the local lumber industry.
-The historic 1910 depot underwent a full rehabilitation in the 2000s.
+The historic 1910 depot underwent a full rehabilitation in the early 2000s.

 308 Newman Street